Submission and Review of Sterility Information in Premarket Notification (510(k)) Submissions for Devices Labeled as Sterile

 For questions regarding devices regulated by the Center for Devices and Radiological Health, contact Steven Turtil at 301-796-6305, or by e-mail at email@example.com, or Chiu Lin, Ph.D. at (240) 276-3747, or by e-mail at firstname.lastname@example.org.
 For questions regarding devices regulated by the Center for Biologics Evaluation and Research (CBER), contact Leonard Wilson at 301-827-0373 or by email at email@example.com.

 When final, this document will supersede Updated 510(k) Sterility Review Guidance K90-1, dated August 30, 2002.

 U.S. Department of Health and Human Services

 Center for Biologics Evaluation and Research

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1615) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1615 to identify the guidance you are requesting.